 The graduates of CIFE’s Master’s programmes work as Senior officials in European institutions, policy officers within the UN framework, administrators, diplomats, consultants, researchers for think tanks, lobbyists, and academic experts.

 This graduate programme is aimed at students who have already completed a first degree (minimum three years of study at university level).
-Furthermore, students must have a very good knowledge of English, and at least a passive knowledge of French and German.
+Furthermore, this Master is trilingual and its students must have a very good knowledge of English, and at least a passive knowledge of French and German.

-You can find more detailed information about the admission requirements and apply online at www.ie-ei.eu.
+You can find more detailed information about the admission requirements at www.ie-ei.eu.

 - International Relations

 The module aims at enriching students’ understanding of the similarities, differences and interactions of national foreign policies in a globalised world.
 It considers emerging patterns of international politics, including international law and international tribunals, globalisation and transatlantic relations, as well as conflict management.

 This module aims at familiarising the students, who could well become the next generation of European and international decision-makers, with an expert knowledge of the structures, institutions, law and policies of the European Union, as well as of the historical development of European unification.

 - Federalism and Governance

 This module provides an original perspective on contemporary political institutions through varied federal and multilevel governance frameworks.
 It deals with issues such as diffusion and balance of power, sovereignty, minorities, democratic representation, economic coordination, and European integration.